The Future of Work: Automate the Tasks That Drain Your Best People

 The Energy Equation

 No one wants to feel like a robot could do their job.
-Automating repetitive work flips the equation: employees keep the energy-depleting tasks off their plate and channel that energy into higher-value contributions.
+Automating repetitive work keeps those tasks off the plate and frees energy for higher-value contributions.

-When teams are energized, they’re not just more productive—they’re more creative, collaborative, and loyal.
+Energized employees are more creative, collaborative, and loyal.

 Closing Thought